unitaryfund/mitiq/docs/source/guide/guide_03-executors.rst

 .. testcode::

     def wvf_sampling_sim(circ: Circuit, obs: cirq.PauliString, shots: int) -> float:
+        """Simulates noiseless wavefunction evolution and returns the expectation value of a PauliString observable.

+        Args:
+            circ: The input Cirq circuit.
+            obs: The observable to measure as a cirq.PauliString.
+            shots: The number of measurements.

+        Returns:
+            The expectation value of obs as a float.
+        """

         # Do the sampling
         psum = cirq.PauliSumCollector(circ, obs, samples_per_term=shots)
         psum.collect(sampler=cirq.Simulator())